 It organise processes in ascending order of their arrival time.
 Then, out of all processes that have arrived up to that point, it will choose one with the longest burst time.
 After that, it will process it throughout the duration of the burst.
 Until this process completes its execution, LJF monitors if any more processes arrive.

-• The average waiting time and turn-around time for a particular set of procedures rise due to this approach.
+- The average waiting time and turn-around time for a particular set of processes can increase.

-A simple example of this algorithm: Similar to the above example, you can assume here that the same ready queue prioritises based on a larger CPU burst time i.e. out of those five processes, the one with the largest CPU burst time will be executed first.
+A simple example: Similar to the above example, you can assume here that the same ready queue prioritises based on a larger CPU burst time i.e. out of those five processes, the one with the largest CPU burst time will be executed first.

 Round Robin scheduling Algorithm

-Round Robin is a CPU scheduling algorithm in which each process is cyclically assigned a set time slot.
+In Round Robin scheduling each process is cyclically assigned a set time slot.
 This looks similar to FCFS scheduling, except that it includes preemption, which allows system to transition between processes.
-In other words, Round Robin Strategy was created with time-sharing systems in mind.
+In other words, round robin strategy was created with time-sharing systems in mind.

 Each process has a set amount of time assigned to it, and once that time period has passed, process is preempted and another process takes its place.
 As a result, all processes get an equal amount of CPU time.
 This algorithm performs best in terms of average response time.